ngnnah/readydemo-2025-06-06-prompt-protocol/slides/presentation.md

 ## Introduction: AI Landscape in 2025

-- Overwhelming number of AI tools and daily updates
+- Overwhelming number of AI tools and breakneck updates
 - Cutting through the hype is essential
 - Need for structure in the AI workflow
 - AI as companion/assistant/mentor, not just a tool